 The investigation also examined the impacts of poultry farming on nature, with an explosion in the number of poultry farms close to protected nature reserves along the border region in recent years.

-The cross-border investigation reveals that poultry farms in Northern Ireland continue to be approved close to protected nature areas where ammonia emissions are already well above dangerous levels, while farms in the Republic are being approved despite a lack of concrete data on the true extent of the ammonia impact on protected areas.
+The cross-border investigation reveals that poultry farms in Northern Ireland are still being approved in close proximity to protected nature areas, despite the fact that ammonia emissions in these areas are already well above dangerous levels.
+Meanwhile, farms in the Republic are being approved despite a lack of concrete data on the true extent of ammonia's impact on protected areas.

 The team analysed various planning and enforcement files, spoke with environmental scientists, planning experts, and environmental groups, and sent over 75 access to information requests to chart the serious issues raised.